We curate this list but don't run the opportunities listed. This is not a complete list of all the retreats, workshops and classes in Scotland.

 page one mentoring scheme - Johnson & Alcock

-You can find funding and resources for writers during the Coronavirus pandemic here(this will open in a new window).
+You can find funding and resources for writers during the Coronavirus pandemic here.

 Creative Scotland is a public body that supports the arts in Scotland.
 Individuals, groups or organisations can apply for funding.